 - provide a safe and healthy work environment across all locations where work is undertaken, as well as when housing facilities are provided to workers and subcontractors. - take appropriate precautionary measures to protect workers from work related hazards and anticipated dangers in the workplace.
-This means, among other things, that the workers should be provided with appropriate protective equipment, and training on how to handle hazardous substances. - abide with all applicable local laws and regulations to prevent accidents and injury to health arising out of, linked with, or occurring throughout the course of work. - provide accident insurance to all their workers that covers medical treatment for work related injuries and illnesses as well as compensation for work related injuries and illnesses resulting in permanent disability or death. - work to continuously improve working conditions and reduce workplace related risks and hazards by for example, introducing a written safety programme, ensuring management responsibility for health and safety matters, setting targets, and conducting appropriate training. - share health and safety data upon request.
+This means, among other things, that the workers should be provided with appropriate protective equipment, and training on how to handle hazardous substances. - abide with all applicable local laws and regulations to prevent accidents and injury to health arising out of, linked with, or occurring throughout the course of work. - provide accident insurance to all their workers that covers medical treatment for work related injuries and illnesses as well as compensation for work related injuries and illnesses resulting in permanent disability or death. - work to continuously improve working conditions and reduce workplace related risks and hazards by for example, introducing a written safety programme, ensuring management responsibility for health and safety matters, setting targets, and conducting appropriate training. - share health and safety data upon request. - ensure that they do not cause any physical or mental harm to workers.

-1.12 Freedom of Association and Collective Bargaining
+1.13 Freedom of Association and Collective Bargaining